aws-samples/best-practices-for-fastapi-on-inferentia/README.md

-# Best Practices to Optimize Inferentia Utilization with FastAPI on Amazon EC2 Inf1 Instances
+# Best Practices to Optimize Inferentia Utilization with FastAPI on Amazon EC2 Inf2 and Inf1 Instances

 ## 1. Overview